 In order to break the taboo of menopause, employers need to raise awareness of and normalise menopause at work.
 Understanding of menopause is low across the workforce.
-Awareness-raising needs to be directed at the Business in the Community whole workforce, including women in or approaching menopause, younger women and male staff.
+Awareness raising needs to be directed at the whole workforce, to include women, and others, in or approaching menopause, younger women and male staff.